Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-The celebrated ``singularity theorems'' \cite{Hawk,HawkPen,Pen} of Hawking and Penrose show that there exist large sets of regular initial data for the Einstein equations such that the corresponding solutions eventually break down in the sense that the spacetime is causally geodesically incomplete.
+Hawking's celebrated ``singularity theorem'' \cite{Hawk,HawkPen} shows that for cosmological solutions,\footnote{See also \cite{HawkPen,Pen} for discussion of the related -- but distinct -- ``singularity theorem'' by Penrose, which for non-compact Cauchy hypersurfaces shows that the presence of a trapped surface in the initial data leads to geodesically incomplete solutions.} there exist large sets of regular initial data for the Einstein equations such that the corresponding solutions eventually break down in the sense that the spacetime is causally geodesically incomplete.
 The results apply to any matter model verifying the strong energy condition, including the scalar field model and the vacuum.
+In particular, the version of Hawking's theorem stated as \cite[Theorem~9.5.1]{rW} guarantees that under assumptions satisfied by the initial data featured in our main theorems, the solution is such that all past-directed timelike geodesics are incomplete.
 Although these works are of immense philosophical importance in general relativity and have had a great impact on the direction of the field, they are limited in that their proofs are by contradiction and do not provide any information about the nature of the breakdown, aside from geodesic incompleteness.
 Through various telling examples, it is known that different kinds of breakdown are possible.
 A particularly sinister scenario is found in the Taub--NUT and Kerr spacetimes, where the breakdown is not caused by any singularity in the metric (including its higher derivatives), but rather is caused by the development of a \emph{Cauchy horizon}, across which the solution can be smoothly extended in more than one way, signifying the failure of determinism past the maximal globally hyperbolic development of the data.
-In the opposite direction, the Strong Cosmic Censorship\footnote{See \cite{Pen2} for the original formulation and \cite{Christ,Chrus} for more modern versions.} conjecture suggests that, ``generically,'' the maximal globally hyperbolic development of the data is inextendible, roughly due to the formation of some kind of singularity.\footnote{One even hopes to rule out the possibility of continuing the solution weakly past the boundary of the maximal development since, at least from the PDE point of view, in principle, it might be possible to make sense of weak solutions in a neighborhood of a classical singularity; see the discussion on pg.\,13 of \cite{Christ4}.} Confirming some version of the Strong Cosmic Censorship hypothesis, at least in a perturbative regime around explicit solutions, turns out to be extremely difficult, due to the strength of the nonlinearities in the system and the possibility of complicated dynamics near singularities.
-Moreover, it is important to appreciate that regularity considerations are of crucial importance when defining what is meant by the ``Strong Cosmic Censorship hypothesis;'' thanks to the remarkable work \cite{DL} on the $C^0$-stability of the Kerr Cauchy horizon,\footnote{Although the results of \cite{DL} are conditional on a quantitative version of the dynamic stability of the exterior region of Kerr, there have been a series of works that seem to be building towards a definitive proof of the stability of the exterior region.} we now know that the $C^0$ formulation of the Strong Cosmic Censorship hypothesis is not generically true.\footnote{In \cite{DL}, it was shown that for an open set of near-Kerr solutions, the metric can be continuously extended beyond the Cauchy horizon.
-However, it is conceivable that these metrics generically do not enjoy any additional regularity and in particular that they cannot be extended past the Cauchy horizon as weak solutions to Einstein's equations.
-It therefore remains possible that a revised version of the Strong Cosmic Censorship hypothesis is true, in which ``generically, there is breakdown at the boundary of the maximal development,'' where ``breakdown'' is defined to be any loss of regularity that is sufficiently strong to prevent one from extending the solution as a weak solution to Einstein's equations.}
+A crucial point is that for the near-Kasner solutions covered by our main results, this sinister scenario does not occur; the geodesic incompleteness is caused by curvature-blowup at the boundary of the maximal globally hyperbolic development.